RosameliaCarioni/graph_colouring/README.md

 For graphs that are relatively small or possess specific characteristics, the chromatic number is computed instantaneously.
 On the other hand, larger graphs, up to a certain size, are processed within a reasonable timeframe.
 Given the current computational limitations in solving NP-complete problems (including those faced by Quantum computers), this research demonstrates that by providing precise instructions to computers, employing a multi-algorithmic strategy, and optimizing the code, it is feasible to obtain results even for graphs with high complexity.

 ## Tournament Achievement:
-This code was competed in a tournament at Maastricht University, and we are proud to announce that we secured the 4th position out of 27 participating groups.
+This project competed in a tournament at Maastricht University.
+We are proud to announce that we secured the 4th position out of 27 participating groups.

 ## Report:
 For a detailed understanding of the research and methodologies employed in this project, you can refer to the [report](https://drive.google.com/file/d/1Ung9Gr5SY_6gV8dDxByq9o8QWv_XysIR/view?usp=share_link).